ysoftwareab/yplatform/doc/ci-sh.md

 The CI/CD mindset of `support-firecloud` is to be 99% agnostic to the CI/CD platform it runs on.

-Therefore we don't run (write) actual code in the CI platform configurations e.g. `.travis.yml`.
+Therefore we don't run (write) actual code in the CI platform configurations.
 Instead we call a `.ci.sh` script and leave it to that.
 All CI/CD instrumentation is to be written in proper shell scripts, and we sensible steer away from non-essential built-in features like installing specific language versions,